ausaccessfed/XnatProvisioner/README.md

 ## Description: COmanage Plugin - XnatProvisioner

+This is plugin is under development and should be evaluated for suitability before deployment into a production environment.

 The **XnatProvisioner** is a COmanage Plugin https://incommon.org/software/comanage.

 This Plugin manages users and their project roles on the XNAT imaging platform https://www.xnat.org.